-Why is Switzerland’s coffee stockpile making headlines?
+Why are the Swiss debating stockpiles of coffee?

 The Swiss government has delayed a decision to scrap the nation’s 15,000-tonne strategic coffee bean reserve after the proposal prompted public and industry jitters.
-Some background information to an issue that’s been brewing for several months.
+Here’s what you need to know about the issue and why it's been brewing for months.

 Why is Switzerland squirrelling away coffee beans in the first place?end of infobox